Notes to the consolidated

 Dutch Civil Code.

-The consolidated financial statements have been prepared by the Executive Board of the Company and authorised for issue on 14 February 2012
+te consolidated financial statements have been prepared by the Executive Board of the Company and

-The consolidated financial statements have been prepared on the historical cost basis except for the following:
+ie consolidated financial statements have been prepared on the historical cost basis except for the following

 Derivative financial instruments